 Contact becomes less frequent

-If the person you’re dating goes from regular contact to very sporadic with no excuse (e.g. job change), then it’s a sign there is someone else getting the attention you used to receive!
+If the person you’re dating goes from regular contact to very sporadic with no real excuse (e.g. job change), then it’s a sign there is someone else getting the attention you used to receive!

 Contact becomes less flirty

 If you formerly talked about fun, flirty, romantic things and you suddenly start talking about the weather, then the other person has typically shifted the romantic focus to another person.
 People don’t go from flirty, fun, and passionate to bland that quickly.
 Someone else has to be in the picture!

 You hear a lot of excuses

 When you ask the other person to hang out, he or she might offer excuses to delay or stall the conversation, usually to try to be with their first choice.
 If you see a lot of delay, it indicates he or she is waiting to hear from the first choice!

 This is a great sign if you always used to have no trouble getting the person to hang out and spend time with you.

 Ghosting, followed by re-connection

 If the person “disappears” suddenly, then returns just as suddenly, there’s a good chance option #1 didn’t work out and you’re #2.
 Maybe he or she was experiencing problems or issues.
 But, that doesn’t account for completely losing contact with you!